burak-efe/ECS_Rotating_Cubes_Benchmark/README.md

 like I said in the beginning, this scenario not ALU bound and main bottleneck is accessing high amount of objects, so job system parallelization and burst optimizations doesn't give much;
 Also rendering system takes more time, because looks like its need to update itself after transform jobs.
 ### ECS <br>
 from unplayable on pc to VR ready :D since we use Dots transform component, the data we want to access is sequential in memory.
+Also batching on ECS superior than regular gameobjects.
+It was 100k batch and 15 setpass call on other samples while on ECS number was 29 batch and 5 setpass call.